Southern Transitional Council: Civil rights and human rights

-Human rights

-Amnesty International has reported a series of human rights concerns in areas under the control of the Southern Transitional Council (STC).
-Since 2023, the authorities in Aden have introduced restrictions on civil society organizations, requiring permits from STC-run bodies for public activities.
+Amnesty International reported that since 2023, the authorities in Aden have introduced restrictions on civil society organizations, requiring permits from STC-run bodies for public activities.
 According to Amnesty, these permit requirements often involved extensive reporting obligations and were sometimes used to limit funding or deny approval for organizations perceived as politically opposed to the STC.

 In some cases, events organized by non-governmental organizations were prevented from taking place, or were halted after approval had been granted.
 Venues were reportedly ordered to close events mid-way without explanation.
 Civil society groups have also reported reduced access to funding and increased self-censorship in response to the restrictions.

-Human rights defenders and journalists have been targets of the STC’s security forces arbitrary detention.
-On 16 November 2023, lawyer Sami Yassin Ka’id Marsh was arrested by STC security forces as he was leaving work.
+Human rights defenders and journalists have been targets of the STC's security forces arbitrary detention.
+On 16 November 2023, lawyer Sami Yassin Ka'id Marsh was arrested by STC security forces as he was leaving work.
 He was detained without charge at the al-Nasr military camp, an unofficial facility, held incommunicado, and reportedly subjected to torture and prolonged solitary confinement.
 In March 2024, he was transferred to Aden's Bir Ahmad prison, where a leaked photograph showed him seriously ill in a hospital bed, raising concerns for his health and wellbeing.
 Amnesty International reported that he was subjected to torture and prolonged solitary confinement.

 On 26 May 2024, armed individuals affiliated with the STC and the Southern Women Union took control of the Yemeni Women Union centre in Aden, a shelter for survivors of gender-based violence.
 Staff and residents were expelled, and access to the premises was blocked.